scottvandermolen/RomanNumeral/README.md

 ### ASP Classic

-Place RomanNumeral.lib.wsc in any location on your web server, or on another machine on the same network.
+Place RomanNumeral.class.asp in any location on your web server, or on another machine on the same network.
 For additional security, you may wish to place it in a location that isn't directly accessible by users.

 Optionally, you may register the Windows Script Component by right-clicking on the file in Windows Explorer and choosing Register.